JabRef/user-documentation/en/setup/bibtexkeypatterns.md

 ## Replace (regular expression)
 In addition to using regular expression replacement as [modifiers](#modifiers) of the field markers within [key patterns](#key-patterns). regular expression matching and replacement can be done after the key patterns have been applied.
 In this second case, the regular expression and replacement string are entered in the separate text fields above the [key patterns](#key-patterns) section.
-Unlike with the  the use of `:regexp()` within the key If the replacement string is empty, matches of the regular expression will simply be removed from the generated key.
+Unlike with the use of `:regexp()` within the key If the replacement string is empty, matches of the regular expression will simply be removed from the generated key.
 For instance, `\p{Punct}` or `[:/%]` can be replaced by nothing to remove unwanted characters from the key.
 This may be useful when naming PDFs according to BibTeX keys.

 ## How to configure